phoswald/sample--quarkus/README.md

 - Static web content
 - Dynamic web content using JAX-RS and Qute
 - REST endpoints using JAX-RS
-- PostgreSQL database using JPA and Hibernate
+- Postgres database using JPA and Hibernate

 ## Build and Run Standalone